This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

-All artists, regardless of skill level, use 5 basic skills when creating their drawings.
+All artists, regardless of experience, use 5 basic skills when creating their drawings.
 These skills make up the foundation of creating any piece of art, whether it’s a landscape, portrait, still life, or cartoon.
-Looking at intricate drawings, it can be easy to forget that ever great work starts with a pencil and paper and these 5 basic skills.
+Looking at intricate drawings, it can be easy to forget that every great work starts with these 5 basic skills.

 The 5 basic skills of drawing are understanding edges, spaces, light and shadow, relationships, and, the whole, or gestalt.
 These 5 basic skills of drawing make up the components of a finished work of art when put together.
 These are the 5 basic drawing skills every artist needs to know.

 You might be wondering how 5 skills can be the backbone of all types of drawing.
 Yeah, it surprised me at first too.
 But, you’ll notice that each of these skills covers a lot of territory.
 Think about how expansive an idea like “light and shadows” is.